Introduction: Raspberry Pi Big Ben Clock

-I use a B model Raspberry Pi, with which you can run audio through the HDMI cable, but I preferred using the audio jack instead (configurable through Raspi-config or the GUI).
+I used a B model Raspberry Pi, with which you can run audio through the HDMI cable, but I preferred using the audio jack instead (configurable through Raspi-config or the GUI).

 Step 2: Do the Coding

-I only used simple Bash scripting, the mp3s and crontab for this project.
-I firstly created a big-ben directory in a known location to hold the Bash script and the mp3s.
+I used a simple Bash script, the mp3s and Crontab for this project.
+Create a big-ben directory in a known location to hold the Bash script and the mp3s.
 For explanation, I will use /home/pi/big-ben.
 To get started, you can download mine below - originally from the UK Parliament website.

-From a freshly booted Raspbian terminal (i.e. the default working directory, which should be /home/pi) do/copy the following steps to create the directory and copy the mp3 files to it:
+From a freshly booted Raspbian terminal (i.e. the default working directory, which should be /home/pi) copy the following lines one-by-one to create the directory and copy the mp3 files:

 and copy this code to it: